Whatsapp Icon

 • Unintended Weight Loss: Losing a significant amount of weight without trying, typically more than 10% of your body weight over six months, is a concerning symptom.

-• Persistent Fatigue: Feeling unusually tired or fatigued without an evident reason, even after ample rest, is another symptom to be aware of.
+• Persistent Fatigue: Feeling fatigued without an evident reason, even after ample rest, is another symptom to be aware of.

 • Itchy Skin: Generalized itching without a visible rash or apparent cause can be a symptom of Hodgkin Lymphoma, potentially due to chemicals released by lymphoma cells.